apineapple/tactic-toe/README.md

 # Tactic-Toe

-A block-pushing puzzle game developed by Ben Gottlieb.
+A block-pushing puzzle game developed by Ben Go ldstein/ttlieb.

 Use arrow keys to move the cursor, *c* to select/move blocks, and *x* to undo.